 Maintain waiting area, check reading materials, play areas, etc. Direct patient and family members to restrooms and other amenities.
 Check to see if there is any other way you can assist.
-Employees at this level are comfortable with a wide diversity of patients their families and caregivers and can address concerns and make recommendations for improving their experience.
+Employees at this level are developing their skills and understanding of the needs of the patients and their families or caregivers.``

-Develops and maintains working relationships with coworkers and providers, other agencies and ancillaries.
-Receives and provides information as necessary while complying with policies and regulations (e.g. HIPPA).
-Addresses public in a cheerful customer service focused manner.
+Develops and maintains working relationships with coworkers, providers, other agencies, and ancillaries.
+Receives and provides information as necessary while complying with policies and regulations (e.g., HIPAA).
+Addresses the public in a cheerful customer service-focused manner.
 Demonstrates awareness of cultural differences and adjusts to accommodate differences.
-Manages difficult conversations.
+Develop competency in managing difficult conversations.

-Responsibilities may be more specialized than as detailed above in larger practices or may include additional duties in smaller practices (e.g. may Prep Roster, schedule surgery, etc.).
+Responsibilities may be more specialized than as detailed above in larger practices or may include additional duties in some departments.

 Required Work Experience: